Anastasia-Labs/direct-offer/README.md

       )
 ```

-A buyer interested in the offered assets initiates a transaction (with a "PExecuteOffer" redeemer) spending the locked UTxO by sending it to himself, along with sending the "toBuy" assets to the "creator".
+A buyer interested in the offered assets initiates a transaction (with a "PExecuteOffer" redeemer) spending the locked UTxO, along with sending the "toBuy" assets to the "creator".
 This condition is validated by the contract first before allowing the transaction to proceed further.
-However, if the seller decides to cancel the offer he can do so by initiating a transaction (with a "PReclaim" redeemer) and claim all the locked assets back.
+However, if the seller decides to cancel the offer, he can do so by initiating a transaction (with a "PReclaim" redeemer) and claim all the locked assets back.
 ```
 data PDirectOfferRedeemer (s :: S)
   = PExecuteOffer (Term s (PDataRecord '[]))